HOW TO USE ADAPTIVE CRUISE CONTROL

 Set at Standstill

-1. Press the SET button while your foot is on the brake to turn on the feature.
+1. Press the Set button while your foot is on the brake to turn on the feature.

-2. You can change the set speed, still with your foot on the brake, by pressing the “+”/RESUME or “-”/SET button repeatedly until the system shows your desired speed.
+2. You can change the set speed, still with your foot on the brake, by pressing the “+”/resume or “-”/Set button repeatedly until the system shows your desired speed.

 3. Then, take your foot off the brake, and the vehicle will hold its position.
-Once traffic moves, press the RESUME button and the vehicle will automatically accelerate to your set speed or following gap if a vehicle is detected ahead.
+Once traffic moves, press the resume button and the vehicle will automatically accelerate to your set speed or following gap if a vehicle is detected ahead.

 Switching Between Cruise Control Modes